szeitlin/szeitlin-blog/content/posts/career_skills/tips-on-giving-presentations.md

+---
+title: "Tips on giving presentations"
+draft: false
+author: Samantha G. Zeitlin
+---

-Lately I've been attending a lot of technical (read: software) talks.
-And I recently attended [PyData][1], which was held at Facebook.
+Over the years, I've attended a lot of technical (read: software) talks.
+Once upon a time, I attended [PyData][1], at Facebook.
 I've noticed at all of these events that the quality of presentations varies widely.

 ----------